PlayShareApp/Public-API-Documentation/Documentation/Websocket/README.md

 ## CHANGE_TIME (form.
 BUFFERING)
 ### **Description**
-Gets send to Client when a User succesfully calls the BUFFERING Route.
-Same Route is used to change Video Time.
+Gets sent to Client when a User successfully calls the BUFFERING Route.
+The same Route is used to change Video Time.
 ### Example
 ```json
 {